Mara-Li/vc-proxyCDN/README.md

 ## Redirect with nginx

-use `sudo nano /etc/nginx/sites-available/discord-cdn` Paste this:
+Use `sudo nano /etc/nginx/sites-available/discord-cdn` Paste this: (don't forget to update the links!)
 ```
 server {
     listen 443 ssl;